eProsima/DDS-Router/docs/rst/getting_started/project_overview.rst

 Once the remote Router receives data, it will transmit it to the local networks to which it is connected.
 This way, both DDS networks will behave as if they would belong to the same LAN.

-Another important feature is that WAN communications is not limited to a single pair of |ddsrouter|.
+Another important feature is that WAN communications are not limited to a single pair of |ddsrouter|.
-The WAN communication is performed using the
-`eProsima Discovery Server discovery mechanism <https://fast-dds.docs.eprosima.com/en/v2.4.1/fastdds/discovery/discovery_server.html#discovery-server>`__
+The WAN communication may be performed using the `eProsima Discovery Server discovery mechanism <https://fast-dds.docs.eprosima.com/en/v2.4.1/fastdds/discovery/discovery_server.html#discovery-server>`__
 (dynamic discovery over non-multicast networks).
 Thus, any DDS Router connected to the same Discovery Servers will works as a standard DDS node, publishing